pingcap/docs-cn/tidb-lightning/tidb-lightning-configuration.md

 # The listening address of tikv-importer when backend is "importer".
 Change it to the actual address.
 addr = "172.16.31.10:8287"
-# Action to do when trying to insert a duplicated entry in the "tidb" backend.
+# Action to do when trying to insert a duplicated entry in logical import mode.
 #  - replace: use new entry to replace the existing entry
 #  - ignore: keep the existing entry, and ignore the new entry
 #  - error: report error and quit the program
 # on-duplicate = "replace"

-# Whether to detect and resolve duplicate records (unique key conflict) when the backend is 'local'.
+# Whether to detect and resolve duplicate records (unique key conflict) in physical import mode.
 # The following resolution algorithms are supported:
 #  - record: only records duplicate records to the `lightning_task_info.conflict_error_v1` table on the target TiDB.
 Note that the
 #    required version of the target TiKV is no earlier than v5.2.0; otherwise it falls back to 'none'.